tpauldike/alx-low_level_programming/0x14-bit_manipulation/README.md

-0x14.
-C - Bit manipulation
+# C - Bit manipulation
-A project written in C language, that helped me understand bitwise operators and how they work
+A project written in `c` programming language, that helped me understand bitwise operators and how they work